quantum-tinkerer/pymablock/docs/source/index.md

 ## Citing

-If you have used _Pymablock_ for work that has lead to a scientific publication, please cite it as
+If you have used {{Pymablock}} for work that has lead to a scientific publication, please cite it as

 ```